denpalrius/protobuf-vs-json/README.md

 This output helps illustrate the efficiency of Protocol Buffers in terms of file size compared to JSON.

-Here’s the updated Acknowledgments section with the video included:

----

-Here’s the updated Acknowledgments section with both Protocol Buffers and JSON included:

----

 ## Acknowledgments

 - [Protocol Buffers](https://developers.google.com/protocol-buffers)